 Sound ballet technique, consistency and strength is key to dancing en pointe correctly and safely.
 ‘Am I ready for pointe work?’ is the question you should be asking your teacher and yourself.
 Dancing en pointe requires enormous dedication and commitment; it is important adult dancers go in with their eyes wide open and a deep understanding of their personal limitations.

-Prior to attending their first pointe class, students must speak with their teacher to discuss their readiness for progressing to pointe.
+Prior to attending their first pre-pointe / pointe class, students should speak with their teacher to discuss their readiness for progressing to pointe.
 Where necessary, students may be requested by their teacher to undertake an external pre-pointe assessment.
-In addition, students must:
+In addition, we recommend students:

-- have at least two years of recent and consistent ballet training
+- have at least 18 months (1.5 years) of recent and consistent ballet training

-- as a minimum, attend at least two elementary level ballet classes per week, one of which must be the class preceding the pointe class.
+- as a minimum, attend at least two elementary level ballet classes per week.

 Students who wish to practice pointe work during their normal ballet classes must speak with their pointe teacher first.